Today, we’re going to take a few minutes and discuss the military HALO badge.

 HALO is used to give our airborne soldiers an edge.
 If they open their parachutes immediately, they can be detected and either shot or captured.
 For combat purposes, they need to have the ability to perform free-fall jumps, or HALO jumps.

-In today’s post, we are going to provide you with 10 cool facts about the Military Free-fall Parachutist Badge.
+In today’s post, we are going to provide you with 10 cool facts about the military HALO badge.

 1: Date of Badge Approval: I really have no idea when the HALO method was actually first put into use by the military.
 Colonel John Stapp was testing the possibilities in the 1940’s and 50’s, and it is believed that some airborne “daredevils” used it as early as 1960, but the Military Free-fall Badge wasn’t approved until 1994, and that was only for Soldiers who were attached to Army Special Operations.
 In 1997, the badge was approved for all who were willing to perform the free-fall jump.